Fairness in penalty shootouts: Is it worth using dynamic sequences?: Shootout mechanisms and First Mover Advantage

 According to \citet[Figure~2A]{ApesteguiaPalacios-Huerta2010}, the first kicking team scores its penalties with a higher probability in all rounds.
-A possible reason is that most soccer penalties are successful, thus the player taking the second kick usually faces greater mental pressure.
-Therefore, following \citet{BramsIsmail2018} and \citet{Csato2020a}, our first \emph{model M1} assumes that the first kicker has a probability $p$ of scoring, while the second kicker has a probability $q$ of scoring, where $p \geq q$.

-However, this anxiety may be missing if the first kicker fails.
-The second \emph{model M2} assumes that each player has a probability $p$ of scoring, except for the second shooter after a successful penalty, who scores with probability $q$, where $p \geq q$.

-Finally, the psychological pressure can come from lagging in the number of goals as \citet{VandebroekMcCannVroom2018} argue.
-Consequently, the third \emph{model M3} is defined such that each player has a probability $p$ of scoring, except for the kicker from the team having fewer scores, who succeeds with probability $q$, where $p \geq q$.
+A possible reason is that most penalties are successful in soccer, thus a player whose team is lagging behind in the number of goals faces greater mental pressure \citep{ApesteguiaPalacios-Huerta2010, VandebroekMcCannVroom2018, LambersSpieksma2021}.
+Consequently, each player is assumed to have a probability $p$ of scoring, except for the kicker from a team having fewer scores, who succeeds with probability $q \leq p$.

-\begin{example} Consider a penalty shootout, which stands at 2-3 with the first-mover in the fourth round lagging behind.
-The probability models above have the following implications (recall that $p \geq q$). \begin{itemize} \item Model M1: The 7th penalty is scored with probability $p$.
-The $8$th penalty is scored with probability $q$. \item Model M2: The 7th penalty is scored with probability $p$.
-The $8$th penalty is scored with probability $p$ if the $7$th penalty was unsuccessful, and with probability $q$ if the $7$th penalty was successful. \item Model M3: The 7th penalty is scored with probability $q$.
-The $8$th penalty is scored with probability $p$. \end{itemize} \end{example}
+\begin{example} Consider a penalty shootout that stands at 2-3 with the first-mover in the fourth round lagging behind.
+Then the 7th penalty is scored with probability $q$, and the $8$th penalty is scored with probability $p$. \end{example}

-All of the above models are mainly consistent with previous observations.
-Empirical testing of their validity is beyond the scope of the current work.
+Naturally, our framework is only an idealised version of reality because each player may have a different skill level.
+There is some evidence for this: stronger teams have a higher chance to win a soccer penalty shootout \citep{Krumer2020b, WunderlichBergeMemmertRein2020}, and small but statistically significant talent gaps can be observed between shooters in ice hockey \citep{LopezSchuckers2017}.

+Furthermore, the introduction of two consecutive penalties by the same team may lead to other types of psychological pressure.
+For example, if the goalkeeper defends a penalty, it may influence the probability of scoring the next penalty by the same team since there is no time to ``calm down''.
+However, in the absence of adequate experiments with alternative shootout designs, it makes no sense to consider such effects.